microsoft/AcademicContent/Workshop/6. HPC and Containers/HPC HOL/SLURM Linux Cluster HOL.md

 	_Opening the resource group_

 1. Wait until "Deploying" changes to "Succeeded," indicating that the cluster has been successfully deployed.

-	> Click the browser's **Refresh** button occasionally to update the deployment status.
-Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.
+You can click the **Refresh** button at the top of the blade to refresh the deployment status.

     ![Successful deployment](Images/deployment-succeeded.png)